goafabric/fhir-facade/doc/pojo_client.md

 - Search Operations
 - Extensions have to defined as an extra "_" field, see a json example and class HumanName why

-# What does not work
-- Generic Bundles, will be returned as LinkedHashmap as we are unable to predict the Type upfront
+- Generic Bundles, will be returned as LinkedHashmap, @see FhirAdapterPojoIT.getBundle for an example